clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/collaboration.rst

 There are multiple ways to contribute and help improve our documentation:

 * **Make a suggestion**: Have a documentation suggestion but no time to write it yourself?
-Send your suggestion to the `mailing list`_ at: dev@lists.clearlinux.org.
+Send your suggestion to the `mailing list`_.
 * **Log an issue**: If you find a problem in our documentation (such as typos or out-of-date information), log an issue in the `documentation repository`_.
 * **Contribute directly via GitHub**: Whether you've found a typo, have better